The largest independent supplier of shredders in the UK

 • Volume – by using a waste sack it is possible to increase the amount of waste produced before your shredder requires emptying.
 Depending on the type of shredder chosen and the level of security that you use, the resultant shreds will make air pockets within the collection box.
 It is possible therefore, once the box is full, to manually push down the shredded paper making more space for additional waste.
 The use of an internal waste sack makes emptying much easier even with a full collection box.

-• Mess – anyone who has tried to empty a collection box directly into a skip in the car park or rubbish bin as the wind gets hold of it will only do it once!
-The use of a plastic bag will eliminate the possibility of shreds blowing down the street and generally causing untidy mess.
+• Mess - anyone who has tried to empty a collection box directly into a skip in the car park or rubbish bin as the wind gets hold of it will only do it once!
+The use of a plastic bag will eliminate the possibility of shreds blowing down the street and generally causing an untidy mess.

 Be Careful